Notre Dame vs. Navy: Odds, spread, over/under - August 26

 Notre Dame vs. Navy: Odds, spread, over/under and other Vegas lines - August 26

-The Notre Dame Fighting Irish (0-0) face off against the Navy Midshipmen (0-0) at Aviva Stadium in Dublin, Ireland on August 26, 2023, starting at 2:30 PM ET, airing on NBC.
+Aviva Stadium in Dublin, Ireland is the setting for the Notre Dame Fighting Irish's (0-0) matchup against the Navy Midshipmen (0-0) on August 26, 2023, starting at 2:30 PM ET, airing on NBC.
 The Fighting Irish are favored by 20.5 points in the game.
-The over/under is 50.5 in the outing.
+The over/under is set at 50.5 in the contest.

 Notre Dame vs. Navy Game Info